 -Transportation to and from the San Jose airport and the project

--Lodging, breakfast and lunch at the project for 7 days (dinners will be at your own expense in town)
+-Lodging and food at the project for 7 days

 -Volunteer fees (these help keep the project going and often help locals learn about and practice conservation methods)

 -Transportation and hotel for the 3-day jungle/beach vacation (breakfasts included)